-EPFL created a video about our ongoing activities in the area of material appearance acquisition.
+EPFL created a video about our ongoing work to capture the world of materials.
 Check it out here.

 Wenzel Jakob received the Significant New Researcher Award at this year's SIGGRAPH conference.